31 Dover gets £2.7m backing from shareholders - Drinks Retailing News - The Voice of Drinks Retailing

 “We will invest in our flagship website to make it even easier for our loyal and growing customer base to discover and buy amazing drinks online, as well as building our digital marketing and brand distribution services.”

+Jefferies was appointed as chief executive 31 Dover in June, having previously been its chief commercial officer.

-Jeffries joined 31 Dover in June, having worked as a strategist for consultancy firm Booz & Co and its parent company Pricewaterhouse Coopers, where she advised FTSE 100 companies in the retail sector on ecommerce strategy, supply chain, performance marketing and mergers and acquisitions.
+She has also worked as a strategist for consultancy firm Booz & Co and its parent company Pricewaterhouse Coopers, where she advised FTSE 100 companies in the retail sector on ecommerce strategy, supply chain, performance marketing and mergers and acquisitions.

-She also worked for Selfridges where she was responsible for launching its first online loyalty programme.
+Jefferies also had a spell working for Selfridges where she was responsible for launching its first online loyalty programme.